juadiegaitan/GEN242-2016/vignettes/15_Projects/mydoc_project_07.md

 3. Download FASTQ files of your project with `getSRAfastq` to `/bigdata/gen242/shared/<project_name>/data`.
 Replace `project_name` with the name of your course project.
 It should be one of: RNA-Seq1, RNA-Seq2, ChIP-Seq1, ChIP-Seq2, VAR-Seq1, VAR-Seq2.
 4. Generate a proper `targets` file for your project where the first column(s) point(s) to the downloaded FASTQ files.
 In addition, provide sample names matching the experimental design (columns: `SampleNames` and `Factor`).
 5. Inspect and adjust the `.param` files you will be using.
-For instance, make sure the path to the reference genome is correct.
+For instance, make sure the software modules you are loading and the path to the reference genome are correct.